Understanding academic misconduct

 Collusion

 Collusion is different from collaboration.
-Collusion means working with another student on an assignment or exam that you are meant to be working on by yourself.
-This includes dishonestly getting assistance from, or providing dishonest assistance to, another student when working on an individual assignment, or allowing another student to copy all or part of your exam, test, or assignment.
+Collusion means working with another student on an assignment or exam that you were meant to be working on independently.
+This includes dishonesty in getting assistance from, or providing dishonest assistance to, another student when working on an individual assignment, as well as allowing another student to copy all or part of your exam, test, or assignment.
+Collusion is academic misconduct.

 Contract cheating

-Contract cheating is when you allow another person to write part or all an assignment, sit an exam for you, or allow a third party to produce work for submission that is not your own.
+Contract cheating is when you allow another person to write part of or all of an assignment, sit an exam for you, or allow a third party to produce work for submission that is not your own.
 This can be paid or unpaid assistance.
-It is acceptable to have someone proofread or give you feedback on an assignment, but writing or extensively editing a piece of work is unacceptable.
+It's acceptable to have someone proofread or give you feedback on an assignment, but writing or extensively editing a piece of work is unacceptable.

-It is illegal in New Zealand to advertise or provide contract cheating services.
+It's illegal in New Zealand to advertise or provide contract cheating services.
 However, numerous websites and services provide contract cheating and essay writing services for a fee.
-These websites often claim to be ‘plagiarism free’ and target students who are looking for support.
+These websites often claim to be ‘plagiarism-free’ and target students who are looking for support.
 Engaging with these services puts you at risk of blackmail, extortion, or serious charges.
 If you are caught engaging in contract cheating, you may be suspended from the University.
-Engaging in contract cheating can have long term impacts on your degree, and your career.
+Engaging in contract cheating can have long-term impacts on your degree and your career.

-If you are feeling overwhelmed by your studies reach out to your lecturer, Student Learning, or the University counselling service to get help.
-It is better to achieve a lower mark in your course than put yourself at risk of extortion, blackmail, or career damaging consequences.
+If you're feeling overwhelmed by your studies and considering outsourcing your work, reach out to your lecturer, Student Learning, or the University counselling service to get help.
+It's far better to achieve a lower mark in your course than to put yourself at risk of extortion, blackmail, or career-damaging consequences.

 Note sharing

-There are lots of websites which encourage students to upload their notes in exchange for assignment help or study guides.
+There are websites that encourage students to upload their notes in exchange for assignment help or study guides.
+It's important to be aware of the potential copyright and legal implications of using these sites.

-If you are uploading the work of your lecturers or tutors without their permission, you could be in breach of copyright as that is their intellectual property.
+If you upload work created by your lecturers or tutors without their permission, you could be in breach of copyright, as that material is their intellectual property.

-Uploading your own completed assignments could put you at risk of enabling plagiarism, which is a breach of the expected behaviours of academic integrity support the value of your degree.
+Uploading your own previously completed assignments could put you at risk of enabling plagiarism, which is a breach of expected academic integrity behaviors that undermines the value of your degree.

 Academic integrity is the responsibility of everyone at the University, and we all need to work together to maintain this.